Shopify/quilt/packages/react-network/README.md

 This package uses [`@shopify/react-effect`](https://github.com/Shopify/quilt/tree/master/packages/react-effect) to allow your application to communicate various HTTP-related details to the Node server doing React rendering.
 It also provides a utility function for easily applying these details to a Koa context object.

-To start, have your app accept a `Manager` object, and pass in a `ServerManager` object in your server render (on the client rehydration, you can safely omit any manager, and the library will simply no-opt all of the components discussed below):
+To start, have your app accept a `Manager` object, and pass in a `ServerManager` object in your server render (on the client rehydration, you can safely omit any manager, and the library will simply no-op all of the components discussed below):

 ```tsx
 // in App.tsx